Leadership Delivering Results for Our Community

 As a lifelong devotee to service, Iris has enjoyed mentoring future nurses and implementing programs that help the people of Detroit.
 She has volunteered for community organizations and served on several director boards, such as those of Detroit Central City Community Mental Health and the Merrill-Palmer Institute.
 As a member of the Board of Directors of the Detroit Wayne Mental Health Association, Iris sits on both the Finance and Program Compliance committees.
 Iris is also Board Chairman for the Detroit Chapter of the Gospel Music Workshop of America.
 She is an adjunct professor at Wayne State University’s College of Nursing and School of Medicine.

-As President of DPS Community District School Board, Iris was a champion for all students, just as she was for herself and is for her family.
+As former President of DPS Community District School Board, Iris was a champion for all students, just as she was for herself and is for her family.
 Iris is honored to now serve as Nursing Director for the Detroit Health Department.
-She will serve as the lead public health nurse for the department overseeing clinical operations, including the management of staff, procedures related to clinical programs and public outreach.
+She serves as the lead public health nurse for the department overseeing clinical operations, including the management of staff, and procedures related to clinical programs and public outreach.

 Iris A. Taylor